Esshahn/www.awsm-11ty.de/src/blog/fairlight-unpacking.md

 ## Step 1: run the program in the emulator

 As mentioned earlier I'm using the [VICE](https://vice-emu.sourceforge.io) emulator, mostly because it's reliable and I got used to it.
-But there are alternatives, and the [64debugger](https://sourceforge.net/projects/c64-debugger/) is an especially powerful tool, which, if mastered, can provide you with some shortcuts to the process mentioned further on.
+But there are alternatives, and the [64debugger](https://sourceforge.net/projects/c64-debugger/) is an especially powerful tool, which, if mastered, can provide you with some shortcuts in the process mentioned further on.
 I encourage you to check it out and give it a try, however, I will stick to old trusty VICE for this article.

-The PRG file [downloaded from csdb.dk](https://csdb.dk/release/?id=53390) can be executed by double clicking or by drag'n'drop into the emulator window.
-Since it started automatically, you would not see the BASIC program (usually a `SYS 2064`).
-You can check for that from the VICE monitor, but here's a little workaround in case you want to not start the program immediately (there's a reason why I explain this, more about that later).
+The Fairlight intro PRG file [downloaded from csdb.dk](https://csdb.dk/release/?id=53390) can be executed by double clicking or by drag'n'drop onto the emulator window.
+Since it starts automatically, you would not see the BASIC program (usually something like a `10 SYS 2064`).
+You can check for that from the VICE monitor, but here's a little workaround in case you want to prevent the program from starting immediately (there's a reason why I explain this, more about that later).

 ### Setting drive 9 as a SD2IEC device